 - 4.2 The requirements for a geometric model are presented below.
-Failure to include the parameters below is likely to result an over-simplified output that would not be considered reliable in the context of predicted impact The calculations are three dimensional and complex, and must account for the following: - The Earth's orbit around the Sun; - The Earth's rotation; - The Earth's orientation; - The location of the solar PV development including the reflector (solar panel) area; - The reflector's 3D orientation including azimuth angle of the solar panel (the orientation of the solar panels relative to north and the solar panel elevation angle; - Local topography including receptor and panel heights above mean sea level. - 4.3 For increased accuracy, the model should account for the following: - Terrain at the visible horizon: - Local time zone and daylight savings times; - Determination of the solar panels that create the solar reflection within the solar PV development; - Azimuth range of the Sun when a solar reflection is geometrically possible; - Vertical elevation range of the Sun when a solar reflection is geometrically possible; - High-resolution analysis i.e. undertaking multiple geometric calculations within the given solar PV development area.
-For example, at intervals of between 1 and 20 metres; - The intensity of the solar reflection produced.
+Failure to include the parameters below is likely to result an over-simplified output that would not be considered reliable in the context of predicted impact.
+The calculations are three dimensional and complex, and must account for the following: - The Earth's orbit around the Sun; - The Earth's rotation: - The Earth's orientation: - The location of the solar PV development or building development including the reflector (solar panel or façade) area; - The reflector's 3D orientation including azimuth angle of the solar panel or façade (the orientation of the reflectors relative to north and the reflector elevation angle; - Local topography including receptor and reflector (panel or façade) heights above mean sea level.

+For increased accuracy, the model could account for the following:

+- Terrain at the visible horizon; - Local time zone and daylight savings times; - Consideration of sunrise and sunset times; - Determine which solar panels create the solar reflection within the solar PV development; - Determine what area of the façade create the solar reflection from the building development; - Azimuth range of the Sun23 when a solar reflection is geometrically possible; - Vertical elevation range of the Sun when a solar reflection is geometrically possible; - High-resolution analysis i.e. undertaking multiple geometric calculations within the given solar PV development or façade area.
+For example, at intervals of between 1 and 20 metres:

-$^{22}$ The azimuth range is the angle between the Sun and North, measured clockwise around the receptor's horizon.
+23 The azimuth range is the angle between the Sun and North, measured clockwise around the receptor's horizon.
 The Sun azimuth range shows the location of the Sun when a geometric solar reflection is possible.
-Therefore, it is easy to determine whether the Sun and the solar reflection are both likely to be visible to a receptor.
+Therefore, it is possible to determine whether the Sun and the solar reflection are both likely to be visible to a receptor.